zillow/seolint/README.md

 seolint --help
 ```

-## SEO Tests
+## SEO Rules

-Below are the tests run for every url you give to SEOLint.
-These are general recommendations that you may want to [override with custom behavior](https://github.com/zillow/seolint#test-customization).
+Below are the rules run for every url you give to SEOLint.
+These are general recommendations that you may want to [override with custom behavior](https://github.com/zillow/seolint#rule-customization).

 #### H1Tag.js